yuminhhuang/waymo_open_dataset_loader/README.md

 ## Different between `has_label=True` and `has_label=False`
 The parameter has_label decides how many pointcloud will be loaded.
-- If `has_label=True`, the subset of pointclouds in a sequence with semanticn labels will be loaded.
+- If `has_label=True`, the subset of pointclouds in the sequences with semantic labels will be loaded.
-- If `has_label=False`, all the pointcloud in the sequences will be loaded.
+- If `has_label=False`, all the pointclouds in the sequences will be loaded.

 Usually, the former is used with training and validation.
 And the latter is used for inference where no annotation is needed.